vyonna6519/pizzaplace/README.md

 2. Use this command to clone `$ git clone https://vyonna6519.github.io/pizzaplace/ `
 * This will clone the repository into your local folder
 ### Technologies Used
-1. HTML
+1. HTML-For building structure
-2. CSS
+2. CSS-For styling
-3. Javascript
+3. Javascript-For object manipulation
-4. Bootstrap
+4. Bootstrap-For styling interface

 ### Live Site
 View [Live](https://vyonna6519.github.io/pizzaplace/)